python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 Notice the difference: the first `print`, which uses quotation marks, displays the literal text.
 The second `print`, which does not use quotation marks, treats `tot_price` as a variable.

-Let's discuss some error messages you may come across at this point.
+Let's discuss an error message you may come across at this point.

 ```python3
 ## 2